Goro Majima: Appearances

+Yakuza (2005) / Yakuza Kiwami (2015)

-Goro Majima first appears in the original Yakuza game as a supporting character, head of the Majima Family and a lieutenant of Futoshi Shimano.
-Nicknamed "The Mad Dog of Shimano" (嶋野の狂犬, Shimano no kyōken), he takes an interest in protagonist Kazuma Kiryu because Kiryu refuses to fight him when provoked.
+Goro Majima first appears in the original Yakuza game as a secondary antagonist, being the patriarch of the Majima Family and a lieutenant of Futoshi Shimano.
+Nicknamed "The Mad Dog of Shimano" (嶋野の狂犬, Shimano no Kyōken), he takes an interest in the protagonist Kazuma Kiryu because Kiryu refuses to fight him when provoked.
 This results in Majima spending the rest of the game's plot trying to goad Kiryu into fighting him just for fun.

-To achieve this, Majima attacks Kiryu while he is escaping from Chairman Sera's funeral; kidnaps Haruka, daughter of Kiryu's love interest Yumi Sawamura; and drives a truck into a soapland when Kiryu was questioning one of the sex workers for information.
-The remake of the game, Yakuza Kiwami, added further scenes where Majima stalks Kiryu, aiming to make his rival stronger through new fights.
+The remake of the game, Yakuza Kiwami, further explores his rivalry with Kiryu, as well as adding further scenes where Majima stalks Kiryu, aiming to make his rival stronger through new fights.
+This led to a new system in the remake called the "Majima Everywhere", where Majima attacks Kiryu using a large variety of ways to ensure his rival fights backs.
+Kiryu becomes stronger each time Majima is defeated, but that also means Majima gets stronger as well, which makes him far more challenging the more he continues to attack Kiryu.

+Yakuza 2 (2006) / Yakuza Kiwami 2 (2017)

-During Yakuza 2—and its later remake, Yakuza Kiwami 2—Majima appears again.
-In between the events of the first and second games, Majima left the Tojo Clan because of disagreements with its new leader, Chairman Yukio Terada.
-He then formed his own criminal organization, the Majima Construction Company, which ran several construction rackets, along with an underground fighting arena and an illegal casino.
+During Yakuza 2—and its 2017 remake, Yakuza Kiwami 2, Majima left the Tojo Clan and forms his own criminal organization, the Majima Construction Company, which ran several construction rackets, along with an underground fighting arena and an illegal casino.
 Because of the looming threat of an invasion of Tokyo by the rival Yakuza organization, the Omi Alliance, Kiryu convinces Majima to ally with the Tojo Clan once again and provide the Majima Construction Company's support if a war breaks out.
-Though initially hesitant, Majima ultimately agrees after Kiryu beats him in a fight in his underground coliseum.
-Majima's crew ultimately prove instrumental in defending Tokyo against Omi attacks.
-Majima helps save the city when he disarms the bombs planted all over Kamurocho by another rival crime syndicate, the Korean Jingweon Mafia.
+Though initially hesitant, Majima agrees after Kiryu beats him in a fight in his underground coliseum.
+Majima's crew ultimately proves instrumental in defending Tokyo against Omi attacks.